michaelplaing/mr_rax/README.md

 ```
 A full explanation of the notation above is in the Rax README and ``rax.c``; a tricky part is that edge bytes pointing to nodes are not stored in the nodes themselves.

-### The TC tree search strategy
+### The Topic Tree search strategy

 This is the strategy used by ``mr_get_subscribed_clients()`` to extract a dedup'd list of subscribed Client IDs when provided with a valid publish topic (no wildcards).

 The strategy is repeatedly executed in 2 phases until done:

-1) a subscribe topic (may have wildcards) is found in the TC tree that matches the publish topic; then
+1) a subscribe topic (may have wildcards) is found in the Topic Tree that matches the publish topic; then

 2) the normal and/or shared subscription Client IDs associated with the subscribe topic, if there are any, are found and added to the unique set of Client IDs.